 Skip to main content

-Navy Power-A View From The Air
+Navy Power: A View From The Air

-March 2024
+October 2024

 15min read

-Seventy-five years ago a powered kite landed on a cruiser.
+75 years ago, a powered kite landed on a cruiser.
 From that stunt grew the weaponry that has defined modern naval supremacy.

-For hundreds of years ships of war were of wood, moved by the wind.
+For hundreds of years, ships of war were of wood, moved by the wind.
 Their long-range weapons were simple cannon, while at short ranges, with ships locked alongside one another in deadly embrace, the sailors used cutlasses, sabers, pikes, and small arms.
 The strategy of sea power consisted of maneuvering, out of sight and beyond knowledge, into position where the power of the guns and their trained crews could become decisive.
 Before Trafalgar, as before all his battles, Nelson kept himself informed of the enemy location and movement through his scouting ships (of which he complained he never had enough).
 Villeneuve, commanding Napoleon’s fleet, knew the British were nearby, and hoped to avoid meeting them, but in fact had no idea of exactly where they were or what Nelson’s strategy might be.
 When the day of battle dawned, England’s enemy could not escape.
 Disaster, in the form of a concentration of British sailing battleships, leaped out of the sea and fell upon the hapless French and Spanish on October 21,1805.
 Trafalgar determined Europe’s course for a century.

 Only six months later, at Midway, both sides had aircraft carriers—and the similarity to Trafalgar was profound: concealed power leaped from the sea to overwhelm a strategically surprised enemy; a superior force was defeated by a lesser one that was superior in the things that really counted—prior intelligence, awareness, careful planning; immense consequences flowed from the battle.

 At Midway, carrier-based air power confirmed its claim to control of the sea, and it has done so many times since.
 Its versatility is unmatched.
-Off Libya it has just provided America’s most potent weapon for a limited strike against another state.
+Off Libya, it has just provided America’s most potent weapon for a limited strike against another state.
 On the free sea, well within striking range of its enemies yet surrounded by its own protective umbrella, our sea-based air power leaves behind no trail, no vulnerable infrastructure of logistics, nothing that can be used to hurt it or restrain its freedom of action.

 Two months later, in January 1911, the first landing aboard and takeoff from a man-of-war took place.
-In preparation, an inclined landing platform similar to Birmingham ’s had been built over the stern of the much bigger U.S. armored cruiser Pennsylvania , slanted upward over her after eight-inch gun turret.
+In preparation, an inclined landing platform similar to Birmingham ’s had been built over the stern of the much bigger U.S. armored cruiser Pennsylvania, slanted upward over her after eight-inch gun turret.
 Arresting gear, consisting of sandbags on the ends of taut ropes elevated a few inches above the wooden planks, was stretched across it, and a canvas barrier was rigged to prevent the plane from striking the ship’s mainmast, where the landing platform necessarily terminated.
 The Pennsylvania was anchored in San Francisco Bay.
 With every available observation space crammed with onlookers, Ely landed his same Curtiss on the platform, rolling uphill and catching about half of the arresting lines with the hook built into the tail of his fragile machine.
-Most accounts say he nearly hit the canvas screen, but Ely later claimed his craft should have been allowed to roll even closer to it.
-(Most of the duly impressed witnesses felt he had come quite close enough.)
+Most accounts say that he nearly hit the canvas screen, but Ely later claimed that his craft should have been allowed to roll even closer to it.
+(Most of the duly-impressed witnesses felt he had come quite close enough.)
 About an hour after landing, Ely climbed back into his plane, revved up its engine, and signaled to cut the hold-down line.
 The plane clattered down the runway and over the stern, again dropped alarmingly but only to within ten feet of the water, and then rose triumphantly into the air.
 It is surprising how many of the techniques innovated for that single short flight are still in use today.

 Naval aviation can be dated from that day, but there were earlier preliminaries.
-The first Officer in Charge of Aviation (imagine anyone with that title today!) was Capt.
-Washington Irving Chambers, USN, and it was he who persuaded the Navy Department to allow the experiment to be made in the first place.
-For this and other services, Chambers is sometimes called the father of naval aviation, and some authorities give May 8, 1911, the day Chambers signed the order for two aircraft from Glenn Curtiss’s aircraft factory, as the true inauguration of naval air.
-Capt.
-Charles F. Pond, of the Pennsylvania , an old sea dog proud of his seamanship, foresaw a great future for aircraft in the Navy and was delighted to lend his ship for the occasion.
+The first Officer in Charge of Aviation (imagine anyone with that title today) was Captain Washington Irving Chambers, USN, and it was he who persuaded the Navy Department to allow the experiment to be made in the first place.
+For this and other services, Chambers is sometimes called the father of naval aviation, and some authorities give May 8, 1911, the day that Chambers signed the order for two aircraft from Glenn Curtiss’s aircraft factory, as the true inauguration of naval air.
+Captain Charles F. Pond, of the Pennsylvania , an old sea dog proud of his seamanship, foresaw a great future for aircraft in the Navy and was delighted to lend his ship for the occasion.
 Ely, of course, gets the credit for the actual landing and takeoff.

-After the Pennsylvania there was still a very long way to go, and almost immediately controversy developed.
+After the Pennsylvania, there was still a very long way to go, and almost immediately controversy developed.
 Battleship adherents, who believed in the great and storied fleet action between perfected steel behemoths hurling tons of ogival-shaped spinning projectiles at one another, saw the airplane as a magnificent platform for scouting and spotting (correcting the fall of shot).
 Every battleship and all new cruisers were swiftly assigned an air department and two or three float planes, with catapults for launching them, and cranes or derricks for hoisting them back on board.
 The rules for battle practice were rewritten, and gunnery officers and captains studied how to get the most out of this interesting and potentially useful contraption.
 To battleship aficionados the millennium—accurate gunfire at long range—seemed nearer at hand, and they blessed the airplanes that made it so.

 The growing group of fliers was not, however, enchanted with the prospect of being an adjunct to what they saw as a mission without a future.
 From their point of view, maximum gun range was ridiculously less than the distance they could carry a bomb.
 Float planes were slow and vulnerable, and observation planes slowly circling over a battle fleet to spot gunfire would be sitting ducks for combat aircraft.
-The idea of flying directly off ships at sea—and landing aboard them—as was pioneered on the Birmingham and Pennsylvania , appealed to them far more.
-Finally, after much discussion over design, the collier Jupiter , best and fastest of her class, was taken in hand in 1920 for conversion into our navy’s first aircraft carrier, the Langley .
-The then Commander Kenneth Whiting K is generally given most credit for design and authorization of the Langley , but there were many other dedicated officers who foresaw control of the air as being potentially as important as control of the sea and who acted accordingly.
+The idea of flying directly off ships at sea—and landing aboard them—as was pioneered on the Birmingham and Pennsylvania, appealed to them far more.
+Finally, after much discussion over design, the collier Jupiter, best and fastest of her class, was taken in hand in 1920 for conversion into our navy’s first aircraft carrier, the Langley .
+The then Commander Kenneth Whiting K is generally given most credit for design and authorization of the Langley, but there were many other dedicated officers who foresaw control of the air as being potentially as important as control of the sea and who acted accordingly.
 Most had yet to fly in an airplane, and many never did, but that did not prevent them from appreciating the possibilities.

-It is only fair to note that this development of the carrier was paralleled by the Royal Navy of Britain, whose first aircraft carrier, the Argus , became operational in 1919.
+It is only fair to note that this development of the carrier was paralleled by the Royal Navy of Britain, whose first aircraft carrier, the Argus, became operational in 1919.
 But England’s naval-air arm was severely constrained by the official concept that all military aircraft, no matter what their design or intended employment, should be part of the Royal Air Force.
 American naval aviators have always felt that the bureaucratic inertia of this system was the principal cause of its ineffectiveness in the Atlantic naval war of 1939.
 In the meantime, however, another navy, on the far side of the world, had studied the lessons well.
 Japan had set up an excellent naval air organization and knew exactly what it was intended for.

 Nonrigid airships, the so-called blimps, much smaller and far less complicated than the big dirigibles, remained in service, however, more or less in experimental status, until their usefulness for coastal antisubmarine patrol became evident during World War II.
 At one time during the war, a fleet of 150 blimps provided air cover to convoys, and it became their boast that no ship was lost to submarine attack of any kind while there was a blimp in the air overhead.
 Eventually, however, one blimp actually was shot down by a German submarine (the submarine was damaged, and was sunk during the return voyage to its base).
-The Navy’s last nonrigid airships stayed in commission until 1961.
+The Navy’s last non-rigid airships stayed in commission until 1961.

-For a long time the flying boat also showed great promise.
-Provided the weather was favorable, the sea was an infinitely long landing field and takeoff runway, and for many years the Navy’s biggest aircraft were, in fact, lightly built boats with wings.
+For a long time, the flying boat also showed great promise.
+If the weather was favorable, the sea was an infinitely long landing field and takeoff runway, and, for many years, the Navy’s biggest aircraft were, in fact, lightly built boats with wings.
 Their epochal accomplishment occurred when Seaplane Division One, consisting of four Curtiss NC flying boats, took on the project of flying across the Atlantic Ocean.
-Plagued with mechanical difficulties, NC-2 was forced to abandon the mission, but NC-I, -3 and -4 took off on schedule, on May 8,1919.
+Plagued with mechanical difficulties, NC-2 was forced to abandon the mission, but NC-I, -3 and -4 took off on schedule, on May 8, 1919.
 NC-I ,and NC-3 were forced to land at sea and were unable to complete the trip (all hands were rescued after drifting some distance in their disabled boats), but nineteen days later, on May 27, NC-4 landed safely in Lisbon Harbor.
 Since the NC-4 exploit had been accomplished with government equipment in the course of a government-approved operation, with Navy ships stationed along the route for assistance, her crew was denied permission to accept the $50,000 prize money the London Daily Mail was offering for the feat.
 Nevertheless, the portent of transatlantic flight was clear, and to the U.S. Navy belongs the honor of completing the first, ever.

-Six years later the Navy tried to fly one of its largest flying boats from San Francisco Bay to Hawaii, but unexpected head winds caused it to run out of fuel some distance short of its destination.
+Six years later, the Navy tried to fly one of its largest flying boats from San Francisco Bay to Hawaii, but unexpected head winds caused it to run out of fuel some distance short of its destination.
 Its crew commandeered all the suitable cloth on board, stripped some fabric from the wings, rigged a sail, and completed the voyage in a style worthy of Old Ironsides.
 Despite its premature conclusion, the flight established distance and endurance records in the air and received considerable editorial comment to the effect that only a flying boat could have survived and only a naval crew could have sailed her to her destination.
 Commercial exploitation of the flying-boat concept also went forward, with the huge-hulled Pan-American Clippers of the 1930s making an indelible impression on the times.
 The Navy, however, concentrated on the long-range patrol plane, culminating in the familiar PBY or Catalina of the late 1930s, which flew patrol sorties throughout World War II and throughout the world.

 It was a heady period.
 Aircraft and aircraft-engine design leaped forward, each far superior to its immediate predecessor, just as was happening at the same time with automobiles.
 Many of the improvements, particularly in engines, applied simultaneously to planes and cars.
 Some naval fliers of that epoch saw the flying boat as the primary instrument of sea-air power.
 Others looked to a combination of ships and combat-type planes—the aircraft carrier with its brood—while still others clung to the lighter-than-air concept despite its disastrous record.
 All fliers were as one, however, in the conviction that flying machines were destined to change the Navy more radically than any agency or vehicle or weapon had ever done.